Ernest Istook: Post-congressional career

 Ernest Istook was a distinguished fellow at The Heritage Foundation and host of the conservative think tank's radio show, "Istook Live".
 Istook contributed opinion columns to a variety of outlets including The Washington Times, Human Events The Huffington Post, and Newsmax.
 He has been a talk radio host.
 He has appeared frequently on national radio programs as a guest host and has filled-in for a number of talk radio hosts including Mark Levin, Jerry Doyle and on "America's Morning News".
 Istook has also been a guest analyst on national television including appearances on most major news programs.

 He became a Fellow for the Institute of Politics at Harvard University's Kennedy School of Government in early 2010, during which he taught a study group on Propaganda in American Politics.
 In 2014, Istook joined the Board of Advisors of the National Federation of Republican Assemblies.
 He is a member of the Council for National Policy.

 He now teaches History and Political Sciences classes at Utah Valley University in Orem, UT and practices law.

 Personal life

 In 2008, Istook was appointed to the National Advisory Board for the national children's charity Operation Kids.
 He is also an active supporter of the Boy Scouts of America and served several years as a scoutmaster.

-Istook and his wife Judy (whom he met through his radio job at KOKC and married in 1973) have five children, two sons and three daughters, and seven grandchildren.
+Istook and his wife Judy (whom he met through his radio job at KOKC and married in 1973) have five children, two sons and three daughters, and fifteen grandchildren.
 Istook, who comes from a Southern Baptist background, is now a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).